vporton/tiktok-blockchain/README.md

 The amount of DogeCoin V2 is the discrete logarithm of the quantity of solved games.

 Money transfer is accordingly the discrete logarithm (with lost precision).

-The experiment is: On exchanges the value of the our currency will be proportional to the logarithm or to the amount of solved games?
-(Will somebody create a meta blockchain that allows transfer of direct amount without logarithm, so messing the logarithmic finanicial system?)